NATIONAL CANDY DAY

 In the late 13th century, Middle English first began using the word candy.
 Borrowed from the Old French cucre candi, it is derived in turn from Persian Qand and Qandi, cane sugar.

-However, sugar wasn’t always readily available, so the first candies were made from honey.
-Candymakers coated coat fruits and flowers with honey.
+However, sugar was not always readily available.
+So instead, people made the first candies from honey.
+Candymakers coated nuts, fruits and flowers with honey.
 This method preserved the flowers and nuts or created forms of candy.
-Today, we still create these confections, but they are typically seen as a garnish.
+Today, we still create these confections, but we typically use them as a garnish.

 Originally a form of medicine, candy calmed the digestive system or cooled a sore throat.
 At that time, combined with spices and sugar, candy only appeared in the purses and the dishes of the wealthy.